kysely-org/kysely/README.md

 # Work in progress

 This whole library is still just a proof of concept and you can't yet start using it for anything serious.
-You can't even connect to an actual database yet.
-Just the query building is partially implemented.
+Only a small subset of postgres dialect is implemented.

 However, I'd say the concept is pretty much proven!
 Typescript is amazing!
 Let me know if this is something you'd use and I'll continue working on this.